The Independent Grammar School: Durham

 · The right not to be subject to automated decision-making including profiling

 IGS: Durham will ensure that those rights are respected.
 Most are contained within the terms of the existing DPA (Data Protection Act) but the emphasis has changed in some and the area of data portability is new.
 In this regard, organisations are required to provide others with data in common, machine-readable formats.
 Where necessary (e.g. when required by another school) we will convert the data we have into such a format before transmitting it.

 Subject Access Requests

 A request for Data Subject Access should be made to the Executive Principal in writing.
-All such requests should be recorded in a log book and should record the date, name and address of person making the request, name of data subject, type of information required, and the planned date of supplying the information (normally within 40 days of the request but in the case of a parent requesting information about a pupil the period is 15 days).
-In practice we will try to respond much more quickly than that.
+All such requests should be recorded in a log book and should record the date, name and address of person making the request, name of data subject, type of information required, and the planned date of supplying the information (normally within one month of the request but in the case of a parent requesting information about a pupil the period is 15 days).

 The school will normally only give out information about a person having first obtained his or her consent.
 There are however certain circumstances in which information might be disclosed without such consent.
 These circumstances are strictly limited to the following, which will be communicated to all parents in writing.

 · Pupil data which is necessary in allowing a school to perform its legal duties